xiaoyusang/try_dev_github/README.md

 # try_dev_github

+author w

-first create a GitHub program
+first create a GitHub file. i am a newbie.

 I created a GitHub account to learn about Vue.